2. Using Political Economy Analysis Tools

 It is critical to value and draw on local expertise as part of a PEA.
 Jacobstein (2020) offers some tips on learning from context and strengthening local capacity to assess incentives and conduct savvy, adaptive programming from USAID’s experience.

-There are benefits but also drawbacks to conducting PEA as an occasional, one-off study contracted to external consultants; alternatives include greater use of in-house resources and slimmed down and accessible analytical frameworks (Marquette and Fisher, 2014).
-PEA can start small, for example with a short conversation amongst experts and practitioners, before scaling up to include a more in-depth workshop or research agenda (ESID, 2015).
-Other have also called for more interactive forms of enquiry (Copestake and Williams, 2012).
+There are benefits but also drawbacks to conducting PEA as an occasional, one-off study contracted to external consultants.
+Alternatives include greater use of in-house resources and slimmed down and accessible analytical frameworks (Marquette and Fisher 2014).
+PEA can start small, for example with a short conversation among experts and practitioners, before scaling up to include a more in-depth workshop or research agenda (ESID 2015).
+Other have also called for more interactive forms of enquiry (Copestake and Williams 2012).

 McGregor et al. (2021) detail RTI’s experience of conducting applied political economy analysis.
 They suggest that engaging project staff in PEAs increases the likelihood that they will be open to a thinking and working politically mindset and approach.
 They argue that including gender equity and social inclusion (GESI) considerations can uncover and address hidden power dynamics, and that it can be useful to explicitly connect PEA findings to project implementation (see TWP and adaptive management section of this guide).